niwatoribaka/yeast-counter/README.md

 ##Yeast Counter *Group X5 2014*

-Uses OpenCV & pylab in an attempt to plot the coverage of yeast withing a testing region of the channel.
+Uses OpenCV & pylab in an attempt to plot the coverage of yeast within the testing region of the channel.

 Start the program using:
 ```